 Each child is an individual with unique needs.
 Their program is based on their strengths and needs.
 Your child's program may include one or more of the following therapists:

 These teachers are responsible for overseeing the development and implementation of the Individual Program Plan.
-They provide consultation to the child, family and Developmental Specialist in the areas of cognition, socialization and behavior.
-The Special Education Consultants facilitate contact with external organizations or individuals involved with the child as needed.
+They provide consultation to the child, family and Child Development Specialist in the areas of cognition, socialization and behavior.
+The Certificated Teachers facilitate contact with external organizations or individuals involved with the child as needed.

 Speech Language Pathologist

-Will provide direct therapy for the child as well as consultation to the family and developmental specialists in areas of speech and augmentative alternative communication (AAC).
+Will provide direct therapy for the child as well as consultation to the family and child development specialists in areas of speech and augmentative alternative communication (AAC).
 They will provide equipment, strategies and modification to maximize the child's ability to communicate their wants, needs and ideas.

-Will provide direct therapy for the child as well as consultation to the family and the developmental specialist in the areas of gross motor development.
+Will provide direct therapy for the child as well as consultation to the family and the child development specialist in the areas of gross motor development.
 They will provide equipment, strategies and modification to maximize the child’s mobility, strength and balance.

-Works collaboratively with the Certificated Teacher, therapists and DS's to implement program goals and objectives.
+Works collaboratively with the Certificated Teacher, therapists and CDS's to implement program goals and objectives.
 Helps provide modifications to environment, equipment and learning materials to support needs unique to vision loss.
-Experienced in cortical vision impairment and able to provide instruction in early braille literacy to the child, parent and developmental specialist.
+Experienced in cortical vision impairment and able to provide instruction in early braille literacy to the child, parent and child development specialist.